Aeroflot Flight 6709

 Aeroflot Flight 6709 was a Tupolev Tu-154B on a domestic route from Baku to Leningrad on 19 May 1978.
 While cruising, fuel starvation affected the flow of fuel to the aircraft's three Kuznetsov NK-8 engines, causing the engines to stop.
-This issue was possibly as a result of poor aircraft design.

 Accident details

 Aeroflot Flight 6709 took off from Bina International Airport at 10:30 a.m.
 MSK.
 It was bound for Pulkovo Airport in Leningrad, a distance of 2550 km.
 Roughly two hours into the flight, the engines lost power.
 Some sources state that this was due to an accidental shutoff of fuel pumping to the aircraft's sump tank by the flight engineer, though the accuracy of this claim is uncertain.
-Due to the poor design of the Tu-154B, a single fuel pump failure could result in the stoppage of all three engines.
-Soon after the engines lost power, the aircraft's AC generators stopped.
-This resulted in an abrupt pitch and roll of the aircraft, the first sign of malfunction that the pilots noticed.
+The crash and resulting fire caused 4 fatalities and 27 injuries.